Welcome to today's edition of the Rush 24-7 podcast.

 So it ought to follow that if you get a tax cut and you pay down your debt, your fellow citizens will love you.

-But the Democrats and the Liberals are going to make it their business because you're not smart enough to spend it on the right stuff to cause economic growth.
+But the Democrats and the liberals are going to make it their business because you're not smart enough to spend it on the right stuff to cause economic growth.

-Maybe good for the individual.
+Maybe good for the individual self-interest.

-The individual working in his or her own self-interest is what built this country.
+The individual, the world's smallest minority, the individual working in his or her own self-interest is what built this country.

-And then even if these individuals do spend, they're often going to go to the mall and buy something from another country.
+And then, even if these individuals do spend, they're often going to go to the mall and buy something from another country.

 Do you realize just in how much contempt the Democrat Party holds you?